 France benefits from a full legal and regulatory framework that applies to any French alternative investment funds (AIFs) and portfolio management companies.

-AIFs are subject to general common requirements from the European directive No 2011/61/EU on alternative investment funds managers (the AIFMD) which was implemented into French law on 28 July 2013.
+AIFs are subject to general common requirements from the European Directive No 2011/61/EU on alternative investment funds managers (AIFMD) which was implemented into French law on 28 July 2013.

 Before that, France already had its own legal and regulatory framework on investment funds.
 For instance, the first French law on investment companies was adopted on 2 November 1945.
 However, the French portfolio management industry has substantially developed during the last 30 years.
 Nowadays, France is one of the leaders of the European portfolio management industry.

 French law instituted various legal forms of specific investment funds, such as the investment company with variable capital (SICAV), the mutual fund (FCP) and the special limited partnership (SLP).
-SICAV and SLP are both commercial companies, with a legal personality, with a variable capital which benefits from a high flexibility in terms of functioning rules, governances rules, shares issuance, etc.
+SICAVs and SLPs are both commercial companies, with a legal personality, with a variable capital which benefits from high flexibility in terms of functioning rules, governance rules, shares issuance, etc.

-Moreover, French portfolio management companies (investment funds managers) must be authorised by the French financial market authority (the AMF) and are subject to various regulatory requirements in terms of internal governance, human resources and technical means, prudential rules, etc.
+Moreover, French portfolio management companies (investment funds managers) must be authorised by the French financial markets authority (Autorité des marchés financiers or AMF) and are subject to various regulatory requirements in terms of internal governance, human resources and technical means, prudential rules, etc.

-In 2019, the key data on French portfolio management industry are the following:
+In 2020, the key data on French portfolio management industry is as follows:

-French AIFs de jure are collective investment vehicles listed by the MFC and therefore are each subject to a specific legal and regulatory framework in terms of investment rules, governance, functioning rules, etc.
+French AIFs de jure are collective investment vehicles listed by the MFC and each is therefore subject to a specific legal and regulatory framework in terms of investment rules, governance, functioning rules, etc.

 A French AIF de facto is any entity which qualifies as an AIF pursuant to the definition of AIFs in the AIFMD.
 These AIFs are not subject to any authorisation or notification process with the AMF but they are submitted to general rules applicable to any AIF, as provided for in the AIFMD.
-The main qualification criterion is the economic analysis of the purpose of this vehicle: if this purpose is to raise capital from investors for investing it in accordance with a predefined investment policy, this investment vehicle may qualify as an AIF.
+The main qualification criterion is the economic analysis of the purpose of this vehicle: if this purpose is to raise capital from investors in order to invest it in accordance with a predefined investment policy, this investment vehicle may qualify as an AIF.

 Two types of legal structure are generally used for French AIFs de jure.

-Firstly, a mutual fund (FCP): an FCP is a co-ownership of assets and does not have any legal personality.
-Therefore, an FCP cannot be self-managed and must always be managed by an AIF manager which represents the FCP vis-à-vis third parties.
+Firstly, an FCP: this is a co-ownership of assets and does not have any legal personality.
+Therefore, an FCP cannot be self-managed and must always be managed by an AIF manager (AIFM) which represents the FCP vis-à-vis third parties.

-Secondly, an investment company with a variable capital (SICAV), either in the form of a simplified limited company (société par actions simplifiée – SAS) or in the form of a public limited company (société anonyme – SA).
+Secondly, a SICAV, either in the form of a simplified limited company (société par actions simplifiée or SAS) or in the form of a public limited company (société anonyme or SA).
 As it has a legal personality, an investment company may be self-managed.
-In such case, it has to comply with any requirement applicable to French portfolio management companies.
+In which case, it has to comply with any requirement applicable to French portfolio management companies.

-In addition, French real estate investment funds (OPCI and OPPCI) may be set up as a corporate entity, the SPPICAV, or as an FCP (called an FPI)
+French real estate investment funds (OPCI and OPPCI) may be set up as a corporate entity, a SPPICAV, or as an FCP (called an “FPI”).

-Additionally, a French professional specialised investment fund may also be set up in the form of special limited partnerships (SLP).
+Additionally, a French professional specialised investment fund may also be set up in the form of an SLP.

 French AIFs de facto may take the form of any type of legal structure (trust, civil or commercial company, etc).

-As the AIFMD was implemented into French Law via the French ordinance No 2013-676 of 25 July 2013, common requirements provided for in the AIFMD and the EU Regulation No 231/2013 (the AIFM Regulation) apply to any French AIF.
-That includes:
+As the AIFMD was implemented into French Law through French Ordinance No 2013-676 of 25 July 2013, common requirements provided for in the AIFMD and EU Regulation No 231/2013 (AIFM Regulation) apply to any French AIF.
+These include:

 In addition to common requirements, AIFs de jure are individually subject to specific investment rules provided for in the MFC.
 Such rules concern in particular:

-In particular, generic investment funds, private equity funds opened to retail investors or real estate investment funds are subject to strict investment constraints.
+In particular, generic investment funds, private equity funds open to retail investors and real estate investment funds are subject to strict investment constraints.

-AIFs opened to professional investors are subject to more flexible investment rules.
+AIFs open to professional investors are subject to more flexible investment rules.

-In particular, specialised professional investment funds (FPS and SLP) and specialised financing vehicles (OFS) are not subject to any constraints in terms of diversification, risk-spreading ratios and leverage or borrowings, unless they benefit from the European Long-Term Investment Fund (ELTIF) label or the economy financing fund label (fonds de prêt à l'économie).
+In particular, the specialised professional investment fund (FPS and SLP) and specialised financing vehicle (OFS) are not subject to any constraints in terms of diversification, risk-spreading ratios and leverage or borrowings, unless they benefit from the European Long-Term Investment Fund (ELTIF) label or the economy financing fund label (fonds de prêts à l'économie).

 Some categories of AIFs de jure may benefit from an exemption to the French rules on banking monopoly and then originate loans.